ma5127a/MoonBuggyGUI/README.md

 has a return button to come back to the command centre.

 CONTROL CENTRE:
-This interface section contains the controls for the robot incase manual control of the robot is desired. the triangular buttons on the control centre are used for controlling the movememnts of the moon buggy. the circular buttons are used to control the arm of the moon buggy inclcuding a button to make the arm grip and a button to make the arm release its grip. the form also contains an auto pilot button which will allow the robot to turn off manual controls and a turn off auto pilot button which return controls to manual.
+This interface section contains the controls for the robot incase manual control of the robot is desired. the software has custome made triangular and circular buttons which have been made as a new class using FillPolygon function and SolidBrush function as well as AddPolygon .the triangular buttons on the control centre are used for controlling the movememnts of the moon buggy. the circular buttons are used to control the arm of the moon buggy inclcuding a button to make the arm grip and a button to make the arm release its grip. the form also contains an auto pilot button which will allow the robot to turn off manual controls and a turn off auto pilot button which return controls to manual.